hubert-leterme/wcnn/README.md

 ## Resulting Convolution Kernel

-In a WCNN, the first convolution layer is replaced by a PyTorch module of type `wcnn.cnn.building_blocks.HybridConv2dWpt`, which includes a freely-trained layer of type `torch.nn.Conv2d`, and a wavelet block of type `wcnn.cnn.building_blocks.WptBlock`.
+In a mathematical twin (WCNN), the first convolution layer is replaced by a PyTorch module of type `wcnn.cnn.building_blocks.HybridConv2dWpt`, which includes a freely-trained layer of type `torch.nn.Conv2d`, and a wavelet block of type `wcnn.cnn.building_blocks.WptBlock`.

-A module `HybridConv2dWpt` can be viewed as a conventional convolution layer with a reduced number of degrees of freedom.
-As such, it is possible to compute an "equivalent convolution kernel", as explained in the paper.
+A module `HybridConv2dWpt` is essentially a regular convolution layer with a reduced number of degrees of freedom.
+As such, it is possible to compute an "equivalent convolution kernel."

 ```python
 # In a standard AlexNet, this module would be of type torch.nn.Conv2d